sfranzyshen/omx-layers/README.md

 # Methods
 ## Open (play) a new clip
-`player.open(path)`
+`player.open(path, holdMode)`
-Open and start a clip at the given path.
-If you try to open another clip while one is already playing, this will be logged and ignored.
+Open a clip at the given path and either start playing (default) or put in hold mode.
+Hold mode sets the alpha to 0 and playback in a paused state.

 ## Jump to point in file/seek relative to current position (-Inf to +Inf)
 `player.seekRelative(milliseconds);`